mohammedGamal17/MediatoR/README.md

-# Custom Mediator Implementation (C#)
+# Mo Mediator Implementation (C#)

-This project provides a clean, extensible implementation of the **Mediator pattern** in C#, inspired by `MediatR` but built from scratch for learning, customization, or lightweight usage.
+This project provides a clean, extensible implementation of the **Mediator pattern** in C#,customization, or lightweight usage.

 ---